persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 - The maximum sampling size, by default equal to 10000 if this criterion is chosen, expected to be an integer.

-At least one criteria must be selected to validate the window.
+At least one criterion must be selected to validate the window.

 In the section **Evaluation parameter** the user can define: